jsoulis/ReadMe-React/README.md

 # MyReads Project

 This is a project for the Udacity React Nanodegree program to introduce students to React fundamentals.
-The styles for this project were provided by Udacity, please fork from Udacity's MyReads project if you are interested in trying out this project yourself.
+The styles for this project were provided by Udacity.

+The version provided here is my take on implementing an interactive bookshelf using React.
+The main components of the application are the App, Book, Shelf, SearchPage, and ListBooks components.
+These are all original implementations to match the goals of the UI for this application.

+The application allows for a search against a book database (valid search terms provided below).
+The user can organize books in either 3 different categories.
+These categories are the currently reading, read, or will read categories.
+The application is to allow the user to keep track of the books they have read, want to read and currently reading.

 # Installation and Startup